Canon SX730 vs Olympus E-P5

 It is notable that the E-P5 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX730 does not feature such an accessory-socket.

-Both the SX730 and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The SX730 was replaced by the Canon SX730 HS, while the E-P5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Both the SX730 and the E-P5 have been discontinued, but can regularly be found used on ebay.
+The E-P5 was replaced by the Olympus E-P7, while the SX730 was followed by the Canon SX730 HS.
+Further information on the features and operation of the SX730 and E-P5 can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Olympus E-P5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX730 or the Olympus E-P5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.